HenryJaQiu/SiteUp/_posts/2018-3-21-formal-meeting-14.md

 date:   2018-3-21 19:06:59 +0800
 categories: Minutes
 tags: Minutes
-description: This is the minute of NO.14 informal meeting.
+description: This is the minute of NO.14 formal meeting.

 ---